Respect the Rat

 Good to take if your team relies on you to win fights

 Twitch has a pretty bad early game.
-In lane, he can trade pretty well, but his all in, kill potential, and total damage is pretty lame.
+In lane, he can trade pretty well, but his all in, kill potential, and total damage is pretty lame unless you get into exteneded trades.
 He can CS pretty safely, though.
 Plus once you get a B.F.
 Sword and eventually Runaan's Hurricane you get a pretty big power spike.
 If you see a kill opportunity, here's the combo.
 Ambush so you can get in range, then auto to break it.
 Instantly use Venom Cask to get more stacks, and keep autoing, ulting if you can.
 When they run, use Contaminate to get as much execute damage off as possible.
 Note: auto as much as you can before Contaminate to get as many stacks off as possible.
 If you get ahead in lane, don't be afraid to roam mid.
 Thanks to Ambush, a gank can be quite potent.

 This is where Twitch starts to hit his stride.
 You should have your core completed by about 25 minutes in usually, which gives a pretty sweet power spike.
 Your 1v1s are pretty good at this point, and your team fight usefulness is even better thanks to Runaan's Hurricane and Spray and Pray.
 When positioning for fights, stay on one of the corners of the fight, so that your ult will reach the enemy carries, but far enough so you aren't conspicuous and so you can make a quick getaway should the fight turn in the enemy's favor.
 Save your Ambush for the getaway, unless you absolutely need it to enter fights.
 You can split-push effectively due to Runaan's Hurricane and due to Ambush, which can help you make a clean getaway if you're caught out.
 Split pushing will also help keep your gold up, to help you keep scaling into the late game.
 Cool note: if you activate Q right before you recall, you will remain invisible for part of it or all of it, depending on how many points in Q you have.
 If you have 4, you will remain invisible for 7 seconds, the entire duration.